Self-Sabotage: Why We Do It & How to Stop

 Why Do We Self-Sabotage?

-Key Reasons for Self-Sabotaging Behavior:
+Key Reasons for Self-Sabotaging Behaviour:

 • Low Self-Esteem – If you don’t believe you deserve success, you’ll unconsciously sabotage it.